 Optimising coating thickness ensures the best balance between durability and cutting performance.

-While both diamond coated end mills and PCD Diamond End Mills use diamond technology, they serve different purposes.
+Both diamond coated end mills and PCD Diamond End Mills use diamond technology, but they are suited to different tooling requirements.

 One of the most important advantages of diamond coated end mills is their dramatically extended tool life.
 The extreme hardness of the Diamond Coating significantly reduces abrasive wear, allowing these cutting tools to last up to ten times longer than conventional carbide tools in demanding machining applications.
 This extended tool life helps reduce tool replacement frequency, minimise machine downtime, and lower overall tooling costs, resulting in improved productivity and cost efficiency.